 - GLATiramer acetate: Peptide mixture of glutamate, lysine, alanine and tyrosine in identical molar ratios as a myelin protein, daily s.c. administration, well tolerated

-However, should this result in greater disease activity with multiple (severe) manifestations within a year despite basic treatment, the treatment should be expanded by a treatment escalation.
+However, should this result in greater disease activity with multiple (severe) manifestations within a year despite basic treatment, a treatment escalation should be done to expand the treatment.
 Natalizumab, mitoxantrone and fingolimod are permitted.
 These pharmaceuticals are all known for their strong efficacy, yet have a wider range of side effects than the basic therapeutics.

 - Natalizumab: Recombinant humanized monoclonal antibody to inhibit lymphocyte transmigration via the blood-brain barrier, intravenous administration every 4 weeks, generally well tolerated, but: risk of PML (= progressive multifocal leukoencephalopathy) of 1:1000 with high mortality and lethality

 - Mitoxantrone: Cytostatic agent, cytotoxic for lymphocytes and macrophages, intravenous administration every 3 months, relevant side effect: cumulative cardiotoxicity, increased risk of leukemia, infections; mitoxantrone is also permitted for secondary progredient MS

 - Fingolimode: Daily oral ingestion, prevents the migration of lymphocytes into inflamed target tissue, side effects: infections, liver damage, macular edema, cardiac arrhythmias

 Recent developments: Along with these known pharmaceuticals, there have been some recent developments in pharmaceutical treatment over the past few years.